dlavoieb/ecse-425/README.md

 So simply call the executable with the proper arguments

 ```
-Assembler.py -i mips-ias.json -a fib.asm
+$ Assembler.py -i mips-ias.json -a fib.asm
 ```

 *The `-i` flag specifies the path to the isa description.
 The `-a` flag specifies the path to the assembly program to assemble.*

 The output of the assembler is a file, which will be at the same location as the input assembly file.
 Its name will be the same as the assembly with the `.bin` suffix added.
+You will need to rename that file to `Init.dat` and place it in the same folder as the MainMemory.vhd file.

 ## Processor

 ![mips pipeline group 10 - mips processor v1](https://cloud.githubusercontent.com/assets/5551220/14159058/cd0525b0-f6a1-11e5-8e37-bbeb88e81a52.png)

+The processor description is separated in stages, starting with fetch.vhd, decode.vhd, EX.vhd and MEM.vhd.
+All the stages are integrated with the control unit for forwarding and hazard detection in the main component: PRCO.vhd.

+### Instruction Fetch

+In this stage, we increment a program counter and load the instructions from the instruction memory.
+The instruction fetched and next program counter are output of this stage.

+The content of the `Init.dat` file are loaded in this memory block by the test scripts, **so make sure** the content of that file is the program you want to execute.

+### Instruction Decode

+The instruction decode stage parses the instruction received from the fetch stage and sets the proper control signals for the execute stage.

+It also implements early branch resolution, so branch and jump statements (and their target program counter) get computed in this stage.
+If the branch is taken, the rest of the pipeline is staled and the pc is updated.

+The output of this stage include (but not limited to):

+- Register data content
+- Sign or zero extended immediate value
+- Immediate selection control signal
+- Memory load or store control signal